katydid/parser/references/protobufs.md

 * fixed64:	Always eight bytes.
 More efficient than uint64 if values are often greater than 256.
 * sfixed32:	Always four bytes.
 * sfixed64:	Always eight bytes.
-* bytes:	May contain any arbitrary sequence of bytes no longer than 232.

 ### Well Known